-Magic Realism: Reality viewed through heightened senses
+Magic Realism: Looking through a Kaleidoscope of heightened senses

 “But always when I was without a book, my soul would at once become disturbed, and my thoughts wandered.
 As I read, I began to call them together again and, as it were, laid a bait for my soul”

 ~Teresa of Ávila, The Life of Saint Teresa of Ávila by Herself

 I had not read these lines when I first met Saint Teresa of Avila in the pages of her book, Interior Castle.
 But discovering this thought later on made it clear why I was drawn to her works in the first place.

 This painting is my attempt to capture the feeling behind Santa Teresa’s words: “Nada te turbe, nada te espante todo se pasa.” / “Let nothing perturb you, nothing frighten you.
 All things pass.” — A perfect response to the situation the world is in right now.

 Light radiates from the water droplet about to fall from the tap.
 The reflected light in the eye of the gecko shows that it too is an integral part of this space.
 Santa Teresa uses the image of reptiles to represent challenges that impede our search for truth.
 Acknowledging their existence is one of the first steps to peace.

 I have attempted to create a space representing our world.
 The decorative tiles on the fountain show the presence of humankind.
 Angels’ Trumpets, among the most toxic ornamental plants, occupy the same space as fiery Birds of Paradise.
 Ours is a world where opposites serve as a counter balance to each other.
 Wherever we can maintain a balance between extremes, that is where we find peace.